5 Ways to Boost Student Engagement

-Not that long ago, “video in education” basically meant wheeling in a TV cart, hitting play on the VCR, and having students passively watch, say, an episode of Nova, a Ken Burns documentary, or maybe a film version of Romeo and Juliet.
+Not that long ago, the phrase “video in education” tended to evoke images of an instructor wheeling in a TV cart, hitting play on the VCR, and standing by while students passively watched an episode of Nova, a Ken Burns documentary, or a film version of Romeo and Juliet.

-We believe video is an interactive learning tool.
-It has the power to improve student retention, create powerful faculty-student interaction, and empower students to collaborate in ways that take learning in exciting new directions.
+Today’s video can be an interactive learning tool that improves student retention, facilitates powerful faculty-student interaction, and empowers students to collaborate in ways that take learning in exciting new directions.